Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

+A careful discussion of the implications of calculating $D^*$ via the displacement of the centre of mass versus Fixman's formula is given in \citet{Liu2003}.
+In particular, it should be noted that computer simulations often report the value of $D^*_K$ as the diffusivity rather than $D^*$, since the difference in magnitude is small for finite chains~\cite{Liu2003,Sunthar2006}.
+On the other hand, Fixman's formula makes it clear that $D^*_K$ is a static property since it is only dependent on $R^*_I$, while $D^*$ is a dynamic property because of the correction term accounting for intra-molecular correlations, $D^*_1$.
+As will be discussed in greater detail in Section~\ref{subsec:UniSwell}, this has very significant implications for the prediction of the swelling of the hydrodynamic radius, $\alpha_H$ in the long chain limit.

-Previously, it has been shown that the long-time diffusivities computed for linear chains from the mean-squared displacement ($D_{msd}$) and Fixman's formula ($D_k- D_1$) are consistent with each other~\cite{Liu2003,Sunthar2006}.
+Previously, it has been shown that the non-dimensional long-time diffusivities computed for linear chains from the mean-squared displacement ($D^*_{msd}$) and Fixman's formula ($D^*_K- D^*_1$) are consistent with each other~\cite{Liu2003,Sunthar2006}.
 Fig.~\ref{fig:DvsDmsd} confirms that the values of the long-time diffusivity for rings calculated by both these methods are also consistent with each other, in both the $\theta$ and good solvent limits.
-An illustration of the procedure for calculating the diffusivity using both these methods is provided in the Appendix.
-Fig.~\ref{fig:DvsDmsd} also shows that, similar to linear polymers, the diffusivity of rings scales with chain length, $N_b$, as $N_b^{-0.5}$ in $\theta$ solvents and $N_b^{-0.6}$ in athermal solvents.
+An illustration of the procedure for calculating the non-dimensional diffusivity using both these methods is provided in the Appendix.
+Values of $D^*_K$, $D^*_1$ and $D^*$ estimated from simulations for various chain lengths and solvent qualities have been tabulated in the Appendix.
+As can be seen from Table~\ref{tab:D1Dk_data}, while the ratio $D^*_1/D^*_K$ is less than 3.5\% for the chain lengths that have been examined here, its value is increasing with increasing chain length.
+Fig.~\ref{fig:DvsDmsd} also shows that, similar to linear polymers, the non-dimensional diffusivity of rings scales with chain length, $N_b$, as $N_b^{-0.5}$ in $\theta$ solvents and $N_b^{-0.6}$ in athermal solvents.
 These results are in agreement with the diffusivity scaling observed in the experiments on circular DNA by \citet{Robertson2006}.